 Blick generously donates canvases for this project but if you are unable to get to a Blick Store, you are welcome to use your own or obtain one elsewhere.
-Regardless, be sure your artwork is no larger than a 6” x 6” x 2.5” canvas.
+Just make sure your artwork is no larger than a 6 in. x 6 in. x 2.5 in. canvas.

 How critical is the deadline?